utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ### Extract the month from a date

 If we did a **Group** or **Group by Date** on the `Date` field, it would count the records by each _individual_ month and we don't want that.
 We want to count all the "January" records regardless of year.
 To do this we need to create a new column that has just the _Month_ of the `Date` field so we can group on that.
-We'll use an Excel **Formula** to create this.
+We'll again use **Split by timestamp** to do this.

-- Add a new step and choose **Formula**.
+- Add a new step and choose **Split by timestamp**.
+- For desired timezone, leave the default _GMT Unknown_.
+We don't need to do any conversions here.
-- Leave the type **Excel**.
+- Make the resulting column name _Month_
-- For the formula type in `=MONTH(A1)`.
+- And choose **Month** as the date type to pull.
-- Make sure **Apply to all rows** is checked.
-- Name the new column `Month` and play the step.

 <img src="img/wb-typemonth-makemonth.png" width="300">

-Take a look at the new column at the end of the data and you'll see a Number field with just the month number of the `Date`.
-"1" for "January"; "2" for "February", etc.
+This took our "Date" column and turned it into the "Month" column using the _number_ of the month: "1" for "January"; "2" for "February", etc.

 ### Group by multiple values